MSU-PRL/PRL-website/README.md

     <ol>
       <li>'prlCustomCSS-2018.scss file' is automatically compiled into the 'prlCustomCSS-2018.css' file on each new change.</li>
       <li>Then, the 'prlCustomCSS-2018.css' file is automatically minimized into the 'prlCustomCSS-2018.min.css' file</li>
       <li> Finally, copy and paste the contents from the 'prlCustomCSS-2018.min.css' file into Mura's dedicated custom CSS file.
-To do that, go to Mura's back end, go to the File Manager, then go to prl_User_Assets/File/websiteTheme/prlCustomCSS.css.
-Right click and choose 'Edit' under the 'prlCustomCSS.css' file and paste the code.</li>
+The dedicated file is found in Mura's back end.
+Go to the File Manager, then look for prl_User_Assets/File/websiteTheme/prlCustomCSS.css.
+Right click and choose 'Edit' under the 'prlCustomCSS.css' file and paste the code.
+Save your changes.</li>
     </ol>
     </ul>